Máire Comerford: Death and legacy

-Comerford died on 15 December 1982, aged 89.
-She was buried in Mount Saint Benedict Cemetery in Gorey, Co Wexford.
+Comerford, who never married, died on 15 December 1982, aged 89.
+She was buried in Mount Saint Benedict Cemetery in Gorey, County Wexford.

-In 2021, her memoir was edited by Hilary Dully and published by Lilliput Press as On Dangerous Ground, a Memoir of the Irish Revolution.
-In her memoir Maire Comerford expressed her feelings about the Partition of Ireland:
+In 2021, her memoir, edited by Hilary Dully and published by Lilliput Press, was published as On Dangerous Ground, a Memoir of the Irish Revolution.
+In it Comerford expressed her feelings about the Partition of Ireland:

 The partition of our island has made it impossible for our nation to grow and mature, as modern democratic states should be free to do.
 My earnest wish, that the partition of Ireland will end, remains intact.
 Everything I have observed in Ireland since 1923, north and south, only strengthens this belief.

 Archives

 Comerford's papers are held at two Dublin libraries: